tevfikcagridural/student-success/README.md

 Data has some unuseful features along with some missing information on useful features.
 While unuseful features dropped, missing information either imputed or the related rows dropped.
 Details are in the [feature engineering notebook](/jupyter_notebooks/3_Feature_Engineering.ipynb).

 Preprocessed data have 32546 rows and 25 columns.
 Although, some of these columns have either ordinal or nominal data.
 They are encoded accordingly, and the final table consists of 56 columns.
-Seven out-of-box models trained and tested.
+Six out-of-box models trained and tested.

 ![Model Scores](./readme_files/fig4_model_scores.png)

-Even though Random Forest overfits the training data it scored better on the test split.
-Additionally, Gradient Boost had the second-best results.
+Even though Random Forest overfits the training data it scored better than the others on the test split.
+And, Gradient Boost had the second-best results.

 Scores on the test split: